nrfconnect/sdk-nrf/samples/wifi/thread_coex/README.rst

 * Overlay files

-   * Use the :file:`overlay-ot.conf overlay-wifi-udp-client-thread-udp-client.conf` file to build for both Wi-Fi and Thread in client roles.
+   * Use the :file:`overlay-wifi-udp-client-thread-udp-client.conf` file to build for both Wi-Fi and Thread in client roles.
-   * Use the :file:`overlay-ot.conf overlay-wifi-udp-client-thread-udp-server.conf` file to build for Wi-Fi in the client role and Thread in the server role.
+   * Use the :file:`overlay-wifi-udp-client-thread-udp-server.conf` file to build for Wi-Fi in the client role and Thread in the server role.

 The generated HEX file to be used is :file:`thread_coex/build/merged.hex`.